At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift

-Now proceed with lower bound.
+Now let us proceed with the lower bound.
 First notice that, by Theorem \ref{thm:renewal},

 as $x\to\infty$ uniformly for all $y\in[x,x+o(1/v(x))]$.
 It remains to prove that \eqref{lower.for.H} holds for any fixed $y$.
-By the Markov property, it suffices to show that there exists a decreasing function $\widehat s(x)=o(1/v(x))$ such that the overshoot over the level $x$ is less than $\widehat s(x)$ with high probability, that is,
+By the Markov property, it suffices to show that the overshoot over the level $x$ is less than $s(x)$ with high probability, that is,